turbot/powerpipe-mcp/README.md

 - Use natural language - the LLM will handle finding the right controls and benchmarks
 - Be bold and open, it's amazing what insights the LLM will discover!

-The LLM will:
-- Choose the appropriate Powerpipe tools for your request
-- Run benchmarks and controls as needed
-- Format results in a clear, readable way
-- Provide insights and remediation suggestions
-- Help you understand compliance requirements and status

 ## Local Development

 To set up the project for local development: